Details

 The Street Fighter was violent, exploitive, and had almost no redeeming qualities.
 Takuma Tsurugi was the manliest man to ever man which means he got a pass for sexual assault and selling a woman into sex slavery.
 This was a violent film just to be violent, with little story to go with it.

 Takuma breaks a death row convict out at the last minute.
 When the convict’s brother and sister can’t pay the last installment he begins to rape the sister.
 The brother tries to intervene, so Takuma kills him, and sells the sister to be a sex slave.
 Big man.
 A group attempts to hire him to kidnap an heiress but he turns down their lowball number.
-Because Takuma knows of their plan they attempt to eliminate him which drives him to the heiress’ protector.
-After forcibly kissing and groping her, he gets hired on to protect her.
+Because Takuma knows of their plan they attempt to eliminate him which drives him to be the heiress’ protector.
+After forcibly kissing and groping her, he's hired on to protect her.
 When the convict discovers what happened to his family he joins the other bad guys for the chance to free his sister and kill Takuma.
 Yeah, at this point I’m rooting for anyone who would kill this b@stard.

-The fight scenes weren’t well choreographed and I hated Sonny’s fight style and acting.
+The fight scenes weren’t well choreographed and I hated Sonny’s fighting style and acting.
 The editing was even worse.
 At one point Takuma asked his sidekick, “How did you get here?”
 I was expecting Ratnose to say, “Heck if I know!”
 It was as if they edited out anything that would have caused the story to make sense.
 The story jumped around and so did the people as if they had a transporter to drop them into a completely unrelated scene.
 The acting was bad even for a 1970’s martial arts film.

 The Street Fighter failed on every account for me.
 Only for Sonny Chiba fans and those who enjoy the main lead behaving reprehensibly toward women.
 This movie put the mindless into mindless violence.
 At the end of the film, in big letters it declared “Return of the Street Fighter coming soon!”
 Thanks for the warning.